svx/debian-plone/docs/install.rst

 Upload the $User key to the server

 Using key based logins with ssh is generally considered more secure than using plain password logins.
-This section of the guide will explain the process of generating a set of public/private RSA keys, and using them for logging into your Ubuntu computer(s) via OpenSSH.
+This section of the guide will explain the process of generating a set of public/private RSA keys, and using them for logging into your server/computer(s) via OpenSSH.

 The first step involves creating a set of RSA keys for use in authentication.